-• The federal amount requested is within the allowable limit of \$550,000
+• The federal amount requested is within the allowable limit(s) of \$550,000,000 activities and a mental health agency.

-Eligibility Requirement:
+Eligibility Requirement: Eligible applicants are states, units of local government, and federally recognized Indian tribal governments (as determined by the Secretary of the Interior).
+BJA will only accept applications that demonstrate the proposed project will be administered jointly by an agency with responsibility for criminal or juvenile justice

-- Eligible applicants are states, units of local government, mental health agencies partnering with law enforcement, and federally recognized Indian tribal governments (as determined by the Secretary of the Interior).
-BJA will only accept applications that demonstrate the proposed program will be administered jointly by an agency with responsibility for public safety and a mental health agency. - · Submit SF-424 and SF-LLL in Grants.gov
+· Submit SF-424 and SF-LLL in Grants.gov